netdata/netdata/packaging/installer/UPDATE.md

 To update Netdata, [download](/packaging/windows/WINDOWS_INSTALLER.md#download-the-msi-installer) the latest installer and reinstall the Agent.

-> **Note**
->
-> The Windows Agent is currently under beta and only available for Nightly releases, and the installer can be found in our [nightlies repo](https://github.com/netdata/netdata-nightlies).
-A stable version will be released soon.

 ## macOS

 If you installed Netdata on your macOS system using Homebrew, you can explicitly request an update: